-- The Communications and Web Team may remove any content that is felt to break these guidelines, with the advice and consent of the Working Group.
+- The PDC may remove any content that is felt to break these guidelines, with the advice and consent of the Working Group.

 - The Working Group shall devise a fair system to appeal about removed contents.

-- Any web page using (or appearing to use) the Chemistry Department template must be submitted to the Web and Communications Team for review, and must include a link back to the official Chemistry Department website.
+- Any web page using (or appearing to use) the Chemistry Department template must be submitted to the PDC for review, and must include a link back to the official Chemistry Department website.

 Process for requesting new pages

-Any member of the department may request that a new page be linked to the departmental website, by contacting the Communications and Web Team and providing the following information:
+Any member of the Department may request that a new page be linked to the departmental website, by contacting the PDC and providing the following information: